 top of page

-This project has evolved at the same time as the debates over Brexit were being formed.
-However, since completing his degree course he has moved away from this more introverted, self improvement way of working to one where he has also been addressing the need to make connections and to work.
-This was the basis of the project producing work in response to each bridge along the River Thames (currently up to the edge of London).
-This project also developed the ideas around the question of where is home and led to ideas of what makes up someones personality in some of his paintings of figures.
+This project evolved at the same time as the debates over Brexit were being formed.
+However, since completing his degree course he has moved away from this quite introverted, `self improvement’ way of working to one where he has also been addressing the need to make connections and to work.
+This was the basis of the project producing paintings in response to each bridge along the River Thames (currently up to the edge of London).
+This project therefore developed further his ideas around the question of where is home.

-He uses a variety of methods and materials for these from a combination of concrete and oil paint, for the London Bridge painting, to more simple paintings and drawings.
+He uses a variety of methods and materials for these, from a combination of concrete and oil and acrylic paint, for the London Bridge painting, to simpler paintings and drawings.
 Chance processes are often incorporated into his paintings, for example in his Thames project contrasting the flows of the river with the structures of the bridges expressing the chaos/order of city life.
-He is now working on another project as he walks the coastal paths along the west coast of England producing paintings of beaches and cliffs again representing the unpredictability and structure of the nature of coastal erosion, tides, etc. The use of chance to form the basis of the paintings is often contrasted with more detailed and purposeful aspects as the painting takes on a life of its own, almost.
+He is now working on another walking project as he produces paintings from along the coastal paths of the west coast of England with its contrasts of the unpredictability of the nature on the beaches and cliffs under the powers of coastal erosion, tides, etc. This method of painting is again often used to form the basis of the paintings contrasting with more detailed and purposeful aspects, as the painting takes on a life of its own (almost).

-Currently he is beginning a side project working from life drawing sketches and paintings to do work addressing the human body and the human condition.
-Mostly using primary colours he is trying to demonstrate how negativity (blue), positivity (red) and expression itself (yellow) are always present in our lives and how the body and mind are impacted by these and can control them.
+Currently he is also working from life drawing sketches and paintings to do work addressing the human body and the human condition.
+Mostly using primary colours he is trying to demonstrate how negativity (blue), positivity (red) and expression itself (yellow) are always present in our lives and how the body and mind are impacted and controlled by these forces.

 There are currently 4 small professionally produced books to accompany these home-works projects.
 The first was a collection of photographs in `Fateful Eye’, recording chance occurrences over several years.
 The second, titled `What Beauty Yucca’ is a record of Photo-shopped sketches of two plants done routinely once a week.
-A third is called ‘Coffee Table’ and is a series of images taken while the top of his Coffee Table sculpture was being made.
-The final book that he has produced titled Home Work Text Book is an ongoing gathering of ideas and processes involved in in the making of his work and what they were influenced by.
+A third is called ‘Coffee Table’ and is a series of images taken while the top of his functional Coffee Table sculpture was being made.
+The final book that he has produced titled Home Work Text Book is a gathering of ideas and processes involved in in the making of his work and their influences.

 bottom of page